Optimizing Me

 • You run 3+ times per week and want to get faster without adding more miles

-• You've done at least one half marathon (or you're training for one)
+• You've done at least one half marathon or marathon (or you're training for one)

 • You've optimized your training, nutrition, and gear — but never your breathing